kovidgoyal/calibre/manual/metadata.rst

 Editing the metadata of many books at a time
 ---------------------------------------------

-First select the books you want to edit by holding Ctrl or Shift and clicking on them.
+First select the books you want to edit by holding :kbd:`Ctrl` or :kbd:`Shift` and clicking on them.
 If you select more than one book, clicking the :guilabel:`Edit metadata` button will cause the *Bulk* metadata edit dialog to open.
 Using this dialog, you can quickly set the author/publisher/rating/tags/series etc of a bunch of books to the same value.
 This is particularly useful if you have just imported a number of books that have some metadata in common.
-This dialog is very powerful, for example, it has a Search and Replace tab that you can use to perform bulk operations on metadata and even copy metadata from one column to another.
+This dialog is very powerful, for example, it has a :guilabel:`Search and replace` tab that you can use to perform bulk operations on metadata and even copy metadata from one column to another.

 The normal edit metadata dialog also has :guilabel:`Next` and :guilabel:`Previous` buttons that you can use to edit the metadata of several books one after the other.